What do doulas do?

 What are the benefits of having a doula?

-benefits of having a doula
+Benefits of having a doula

 One of the biggest benefits of having a doula is the personalized emotional support they offer.
 As birth can be a stressful and challenging experience, doulas have the ability to provide mothers and partners with comfort and reassurance during this time.